From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Background

 \section{Background}

-Named entity recognition (NER) is an information extraction task that consists of recognizing mentions of certain information units or \textit{named entities} in text.
-While there is no definite agreement as to the scope of the term \textit{named entity} \citep{Marrero2013}, it usually refers to generic units such as personal names, locations, organizations, etc., or domain-specific units such as names of genes, proteins or enzymes \citep{Li2020}.
-The first published research papers on NER date from the early nineties and mostly focus on the recognition of personal, location, or organization names in news reports, scientific or religious texts, and later in emails \citep{Nadeau2007}.
-Early NER systems relied on handwritten rules in the form of regular expressions \citep{appelt1993fastus} or syntactic-lexical patterns \citep{morgan1995university, grishman1995nyu}, often augmented with gazetteers \citep{iwanska1995wayne}.
-Even though these systems can lead to high precision, they depend on the quality and breadth of the rules and named entity lists and require a lot of time and skill to build.
-Therefore, later efforts started relying on machine learning algorithms to deduce rules either from a fully hand-annotated text (supervised methods) \citep{zhou2002named, curran2003language, mccallum2003early, li2005svm}, a small set of named entities and named-entity contexts (semi-supervised methods) \citep{carreras2002named, agerri2016robust}, or context alone with the help of different lexical resources (unsupervised methods) \citep{etzioni2005unsupervised, munro2012accurate}.
-Nowadays, state-of-the-art results in NER are achieved using deep learning \citep{yadav2019survey, Li2020}.
+Named entity recognition (NER) is an information extraction task focused on identifying mentions of specific information units, or named entities, in text.
+While there is no consensus on the exact definition of named entity \citep{Marrero2013}, it generally includes generic units like personal names, locations, and organizations, as well as domain-specific entities such as gene, protein, or enzyme names \citep{Li2020}.
+Early NER research from the 1990s primarily addressed identifying personal, location, and organization names in news reports, scientific texts, and later, emails \citep{Nadeau2007}.
+Initial systems relied on handcrafted rules, such as regular expressions \citep{appelt1993fastus} or syntactic-lexical patterns \citep{morgan1995university, grishman1995nyu}, often supplemented with gazetteers \citep{iwanska1995wayne}.
+Although these systems achieved high precision, they were limited by the quality and scope of the rules and required significant time and expertise to develop.
+As a result, subsequent approaches shifted toward machine learning methods, using fully annotated texts (supervised) \citep{zhou2002named, curran2003language, mccallum2003early, li2005svm}, small sets of entities and contexts (semi-supervised) \citep{carreras2002named, agerri2016robust}, or context and lexical resources alone (unsupervised) \citep{etzioni2005unsupervised, munro2012accurate}.
+Today, state-of-the-art NER performance is achieved using deep learning techniques \citep{yadav2019survey, Li2020}.